 - You will also need root user access to the GroundWork server.

-- You will need to know the postgres user password for the database server.
+- You will need to know the postgres user password for the database server, usually.
+Not all patch installers involve database changes, and so it's not always required, but be ready in case it is needed.

 If you have several GroundWork servers in a parent-child configuration, you may run the rollup on any server in any order.
 Note that it will interrupt monitoring briefly when you apply or roll back.